Thunderstorms trigger catastrophic flooding across the middle of the US

 A woman in West Plains was taken to the hospital after being struck by lightning, KY3 reported, citing the city’s emergency manager.
 CNN has reached out to officials about the woman’s condition.

-The Missouri State Highway Patrol urged residents to stay off the roads as night fell Friday night, warning that “darkness hides dangers like water-covered paths, leading to fatal situations.”
+The Missouri State Highway Patrol urged residents to stay off the roads as night fell Friday, warning that “darkness hides dangers like water-covered paths, leading to fatal situations.”
 The highway patrol statement noted troopers were already “busy rescuing stranded motorists who underestimate the risks.”

 Videos obtained by CNN show rushing water covering part of a state highway in Howell County, Missouri, west of West Plains.
 The highway patrol told CNN it was “just one example of many other low water crossing areas.”